trongthanh/int3ractive.com/_posts/2018/2018-08-28-make-the-best-of-MacBook-touchpad-on-Ubuntu.md

 - You can tweak 2 finger scrolling sensitivity at `ScrollDistance`.
 - These scroll and swipe are natural, so you may swap the button number if you want the reverse.
 - Click on tap is enabled.
 If you don't want that, set those `TapButton#` value to "0"
 - My config doesn't ignore thumb.
-I often press the physical touch pad button with thumb.
+I often press the physical touchpad button with thumb.
 If you want to ignore thumb, set `IgnoreThumb` to "true".

 If you want further tweaks, head to [the driver's Github README](https://github.com/p2rkw/xf86-input-mtrack) and read the configuration instructions.

 After that, log out and log in to your desktop.
-You'll know the driver is being used if you can drag or make selection immediately with three fingers on the touch pad.
+You'll know the driver is being used if you can drag or make selection immediately with three fingers on the touchpad.

-## Disable touch pad while typing with `dispad`
+## Disable touchpad while typing with `dispad`

-After using **mtrack** for a while, I notice one of the annoying things is that touch pad is not disabled while typing which make the caret jump if you accidentally tap on it (and because I enabled tap to click).
+After using **mtrack** for a while, I notice one of the annoying things is that touchpad is not disabled while typing which make the caret jump if you accidentally tap on it (and because I enabled tap to click).
 If you have troubles with this, install the `dispad` daemon from the original author of `mtrack`:

 ```sh
 cd /tmp